-In diverse populations, human services professionals must be in tune with the special needs of underrepresented or marginalized groups such as low-income, single-parent, gay and lesbian families, bisexual, and transgender.
+In diverse populations, human services professionals must be in tune with the special needs of underrepresented or marginalized populations such as low income, single parent, gay and lesbian families, bisexual, and transgender.
 In this MS in Human and Social Services specialization, you will explore a broad spectrum of theoretical and clinical approaches to intervention.
 At the completion of your studies, you will be able to recognize special treatment considerations and develop multimodal therapeutic approaches.

 With this specialization, you can pursue careers such as community worker in family agencies, special needs assessment, and food and housing workers.
 Graduates are particularly skilled at developing multimodal therapeutic approaches and recognizing special treatment considerations within a diverse client delivery system.

 Note on Licensure: The MS in Human and Social Services program, including its specializations, is not designed to lead to professional licensure, including licensure as a professional therapist, counselor, social worker, or psychologist.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

 |Quarter||1||Course Code||HUMN 6000||Course||Foundation of Graduate Study in Human Services||Credits||(3 cr.)|

 |Quarter||1||Course Code||HUMN 6150||Course||Helping Individuals, Organizations, and Communities: Introduction to Human Services||Credits||(5 cr.)|